CIÉ 121 Class: Withdrawal

-The first member of the class to be withdrawn was 125 in 1986 following an electrical fire, though it had been extensively damaged in an accident twelve years previously.
+The first member of the class to be withdrawn was 125 on the 6th of March 1986 following an electrical fire, though it had been extensively damaged in an accident twelve years previously.
 However it was not scrapped until 2002.

 By 1995, the 201 class had replaced the 121 class on most passenger routes.
 Throughout the late 1990s the fleet dwindled, and by 2005 only numbers 124 and B134 remained in service, with number 123 in storage for five years until eventually being scrapped in 2008.
 The rest of the fleet was also scrapped, due to the decline in freight traffic that they were also used for.

 Their last official scheduled mainline passenger working was on 9 July 2005 on the Sligo line.
 The last known passenger working of this class was the 13:15 Waterford-Heuston service on 18 January 2007.
 Previously, these locomotives had filled in on the Manulla-Ballina service or the occasional service from Limerick.

 The last use of them in public service was in the early months of 2008 on maintenance trains.
 By this stage 124 and 134 were the only survivors.
-Both were retired by degrees and officially withdrawn in July 2008, though at this stage neither had done much for many weeks.
+Both were retired by degrees and officially withdrawn on the 31st of March 2008, though at this stage neither had done much for many weeks.

 Preservation

 The Irish Traction Group has preserved locomotive 124.
-It is located at Moyasta Junction on the preserved West Clare Railway.
+After withdrawal in 2008, 124 was kept in Inchicore Works until November 2009 when it was moved to Moyasta Junction on the West Clare Railway in County Clare for storage.
+After 16 years, it left Moyasta on 31 May 2025 and was relocated to Downpatrick railway station on the preserved Downpatrick & County Down Railway, where it arrived the following day.

 The other surviving member of the class, locomotive B134, is owned by the Railway Preservation Society of Ireland (RPSI), and is undergoing restoration.
 On 19 July 2016 it was hauled by 071 Class locomotive 071 from Inchicore to the RPSI's locomotive shed at Dublin Connolly.
 Later that year it was returned to Inchicore.
-In 2021 it was given a protective top-coat in older IE grey (per 071 class) with plans for final fitments, mainline testing, and an RPSI railtour in that livery at some point in 2022 with plans to repaint to original silver-grey livery at a later point.
+In 2021 it was given a protective top-coat in older IE grey (per 071 class) with plans for final fitments.
+On the 7th of May 2022, 134 was displayed at the Inchicore Works during the opening day's 175th anniversary - a commemorative plaque was unveiled upon the locomotive, much like 141 Class number 150 during 1996.

+On 23 August 2025, the ITG’s 124 became the first 121 Class locomotive to work a passenger train in preservation, as part of a diesel gala at the Downpatrick and County Down Railway.

 The cab of locomotive 133 is preserved at the Cavan & Leitrim Railway in Dromod, County Leitrim.